dilanka-rathnasiri/blog/k8s_series/3_k8s_replicaset.md

 * Most of the time, we don't directly manage ReplicaSets
 * Instead, we use [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for managing ReplicaSet

-## Creating a ReplicaSet with a Manifest File
+## Creating a ReplicaSet With a Manifest File

 * To understand how ReplicaSets work, let’s start with the manifest file
 * Here’s an example of a ReplicaSet manifest file: